 In a new Federal Register notice, the governing board of the Thrift Savings Plan has issued a final rule.
 The rule limits the number of interfund transfer requests to two per calendar month.
 After a participant has made two interfund transfers in a calendar month, the participant may make additional interfund transfers only into the Government Securities Investment (G) Fund until the first day of the next calendar month.

 The proposal has raised the ire of frequent traders who have railed about the unfairness of the proposal.
 If the comments submitted by some readers on the issue in response to articles on the subject on FedSmith.com are similar to those submitted in response to the proposed change, the comments were harsh and sometimes got personal.
-(Check out some of the comments to just one of these articles: "Traders Taking Bite from TSP Returns" and "Exposing Long-Term Investors To Risks They Did Not Anticipate.")
-From reading the Federal Register notice that is being published today, it is apparent that the comments caught the attention of the decision-makers at the TSP.
+(From reading the Federal Register notice that is being published today, it is apparent that the comments caught the attention of the decision-makers at the TSP.
 The result is an official notice that is unusually blunt.

 For example, here is one comment from today’s Federal Register notice: “By misappropriating language used in the capital markets (buys, sells, trades), some TSP participants give the impression that their frequent interfund transfers are trades in and out of the markets which affect only their own funds.
 This is incorrect.
 All TSP assets are in a pooled investment which is designated by statute as the Thrift Savings Fund.”